 - The deadline to apply missing trips to the qualifying period is March 15 of any year.
 Any missing trips claimed after March 15 will count as regular VIA Préférence points and will not be considered for qualifying towards or keeping an upper tier level (Privilège or Premier).

 - VIA Préférence points are not considered for qualifying towards or keeping an upper tier level (Privilège or Premier) for the next benefit period (starting May 1st of every year).
 Only dollars spent on VIA travel for trips completed by the end of the qualifying period (March 31 of every year) count towards achieving an upper tier status.

-- Members can earn VIA Préférence points only for their own travel—members must travel to earn points.
+- Members can earn VIA Préférence points only for their own travel.
 A member cannot accumulate points by booking travel for someone else.
 Members or third parties are not permitted to earn points for travel undertaken by other people, regardless of who paid for the travel.

 - VIA Préférence points have no monetary value.

 - Reward tickets may not be used in conjunction with other promotions, coupons, discounts or special offers, unless authorized by VIA Préférence.

 - VIA Préférence reserves the right to limit the number of seats available for reward travel and to restrict travel on certain dates.

 - Reward trips are not permitted on December 23 and 24.